Certificate Root Stores: An Area of Unity or Disparity?: Disparities Between Vendors

-Mozilla appears to be the most prominent in soliciting the broader community's input on concerns about a root certificate inclusion.
-A government's record on areas such as human rights, domestic surveillance, freedom of speech, and foreign policy thus impacts its likelihood of inclusion in Mozilla's root store.
-Whereas with MS, any government can be included in the root store, with the understanding that it will be domain-restricted.
+Mozilla solicits the broader community's input on concerns about a root certificate inclusion.
+A government's record on areas such as human rights, domestic surveillance, freedom of speech, and foreign policy can impact its likelihood of root-store inclusion.
+For Microsoft, governments can be included in the root store with the understanding that their certificate will be domain-restricted.
 This contributes to the differences in the number of government root certificates, as we show below.